 > `[question]`

-Questions for understanding the code, used to understand the reason for specific design decisions, unexpected approaches, or to grasp context.
-Helps the reviewer's understanding and sometimes serves as an opportunity for the author to reconsider their decisions.
+Questions used to better understand the code, the reasoning behind specific design decisions, unexpected approaches, or missing context.
+They help the reviewer understand the change and can also give the author a chance to reconsider their decisions.

 [question] Is there a reason for using memory cache instead of Redis in this logic?
 I’m asking because cache consistency issues might occur across multiple instances.